1 Associations Overview

 end

-Now, suppose we wanted to add a new book for an existing author.
-We'd need to do something like this:
+To add a new book for an existing author, you'd need to provide the author_id

 @books = Book.where(author_id: @author.id)